yyolk/Grandstand/readme.md

 # Grandstand: Visualize your Sprints

-[Sprint.ly](http://sprint.ly) is a great tool for Agile development, however it can be difficult to get a good sense of the size of your queue and how stories, tasks, and defects are distributed among your team.
+[Sprint.ly](http://sprint.ly) is a great tool for Agile development.
+However, it can be difficult to get a good sense of the size of your queue and how stories, tasks, and defects are distributed among your team.

 ![Screenshot](http://f.cl.ly/items/0o2s1l0b382z2T3Q4743/screenshot_full.png)

 Based on [Scrumly](https://github.com/simpleenergy/Scrumly) with interaction and visualization help from [Isotope](https://github.com/desandro/isotope), with Grandstand your Sprint.ly items are sized by their score, colored by their type, and arranged in a masonry grid.
 You can filter your project's items by user, status, type, and score.

-Grandstand in action...
+Grandstand in action…

 ![Animated screenshot](http://f.cl.ly/items/0e3q151b00042H0a390d/granstand.gif)